BitcoinDesign/Guide/guide/payments/coin-selection.md

 - Can select UTXOs associated with targeted dusting attacks, resulting in privacy loss
 - UTXOs selected from unrecognized clusters can expose private data of wallet addresses, balances, and contact payment information.
 - Reducing the inputs doesn’t usually optimise for minimal change outputs, exposing larger amounts of sensitive wallet data.
-- Freezing certain coins reduces the size of a wallet's UTXO pool, and may hinder an automatic algorithm’s ability to optimise for speed, cost, or privacy.
+- Freezing coins reduces the available UTXOs an automatic coin selection algorithm can choose from so the resulting transaction may not be properly optimized.
 {% include fact/close.html %}

 ### Best practice